-Regular gas 87 or 89 octane is best but ethanol e10 is ok too.
-E15 and e85 are not ok and can cause engine damage and void your warranty.
+Regular gas 87 or 89 octane is best, but ethanol E10 is okay too.
+E15 and greater are not okay and can cause engine damage and void your warranty.

 Oil Mix – Most Hedge trimmers run about 40:1 gas to oil mix.
 Always shake the pre-mixed gas before refueling.